EBZebra/docs/edge/source/guide/about.md

 Enterprise Browser is a powerful, next-geration industrial browser enabling developers to build feature-rich web applications that integrate seamlessly with the features in Zebra Technologies mobile computers and peripherals.
 The EB base installation includes everything needed to quickly make devices for barcode scanning, signature capture, printing and more.
 Enterprise Browser applications leverage standard web technologies (HTML5, CSS3 and JavaScript) to run and integrate with virtually any Zebra Technologies device running Android, Microsoft&copy; Windows Mobile and Windows&copy; CE.

-With support for the legacy Application Programming Interfaces (APIs) used in PocketBrowser and the RhoElements Shared Runtime, Enterprise Browser is the ideal path forward for developers looking to migrate legacy applications to newer devices or to create applications with today's highly graphical and intuitive user interfaces.
+With support for the legacy application programming interfaces (APIs) used in PocketBrowser and the RhoElements Shared Runtime, Enterprise Browser is the ideal path forward for developers looking to migrate legacy applications to newer devices or to create applications with today's highly graphical and intuitive user interfaces.
 Enterprise Browser features will speed up your application development time, reduce costs and make the transition to next-generation devices and operating systems fast, easy and affordable--especially in high-volume mobile environments.

 ## What's New